Interferometry of black holes with Hawking radiation

-We are not certain whether the ``source'' region of Hawking radiation is spatial incoherent which is crucial to assumption of the van Citter-Zernike theorem for imaging of black holes with Hawking radiation.
-However, even though detail of the spatial incoherence is not justified, it is possible to adopt Fourier transformation of the spatial correlation function as a tool to visualize black holes with Hawking radiation.
-The spatial correlation function of the up mode near the black hole (near the past event horizon) is roughly estimated as follows; the radial wave function in the vicinity of the horizon is $R_{\ell m}^\text{up}\sim e^{-i(\omega-m\Omega)r_*}$, and
+We are not certain whether the ``source'' region of Hawking radiation is spatially incoherent, which is a crucial assumption of the van Cittert-Zernike theorem for imaging.
+However, although the detail of the spatial incoherence is not justified, it is possible to adopt the Fourier transformation of the spatial correlation function as a tool to visualize black holes with Hawking radiation.
+The spatial correlation function of the UP mode near the black hole (near the past event horizon) is roughly estimated as follows.
+The radial wave function in the vicinity of the horizon is $R_{\ell m}^\text{up}\sim e^{-i(\omega-m\Omega)r_*}$, and

-because $|R_{\omega\ell m}^\text{up}|^2$ does not have $\ell, m$ dependence.
-Therefore, if we assume that Hawking radiation is emitted from $r=$constant surface in the vicinity of the horizon, the spatial coherence on that source surface is zero and we have justified applicability of the van Citter-Zernike theorem to imaging with Hawking radiation.
-Emission region of Hawking radiation may differs from the vicinity of the horizon and for such a case we cannot say definite thing on spatial incoherence of the source region of Hawking radiation.
-Spatial incoherence of the source will result in hazy images and more rigorous investigation with the effect of spatial coherent source will unveil ``quantumness'' of Hawking radiation.
-The word ``quantumness'' is obscure and we should provide definite meaning of it based on entanglement.
-If we reconsider the van Citter-Zernike theorem for a source with spatial coherence, it can be possible to access information on the degree of coherence of Hawking radiation.
-This direction of investigation is related to entanglement harvesting in black hole spacetimes with the method of intensity correlation~\cite{Baym1998} and we will report this subject in a separate publication.
+because $|R_{\omega\ell m}^\text{up}|^2$ does not have an $\ell$ or $m$ dependence.
+Therefore, if we assume that Hawking radiation is emitted from an $r=$constant surface in the vicinity of the horizon, the spatial coherence of that source surface is zero and we have justified the applicability of the van Cittert-Zernike theorem to imaging with Hawking radiation.
+The emission region of Hawking radiation may differ from the vicinity of the horizon, and for such a case, we cannot make assertions on the spatial incoherence of the source region of Hawking radiation.
+The spatial coherence of the source will result in hazy images, and more rigorous investigation on the spatial coherence of Hawking radiation will reveal its ``quantumness''.
+The word ``quantumness'' is obscure, and we should properly define it based on entanglement.
+If we reconsider the van Cittert-Zernike theorem for a source with spatial coherence, it may be possible to access information on the degree of coherence of Hawking radiation.
+This direction of investigation is related to entanglement harvesting in black hole spacetimes with the method of intensity correlation~\cite{Baym1998}, and we will report on this subject in a separate publication.

-\acknowledgements{ Y.N. was supported in part by JSPS KAKENHI Grant No. 19K03866. }
+\acknowledgements Y.N. was supported in part by JSPS KAKENHI Grant No. 19K03866.